 - Scoring: the company uses signals to prioritize prospects.
 The Balance model automates classification

-- Intelligence: the company leverages signals predictively, anticipates needs, and adapts messaging in real time
+- Intelligence: the company uses signals predictively, anticipates needs, and adapts messaging in real time

 Most companies sit between levels 1 and 2.
-The goal is to gradually progress toward level 3, where the 108 signal types combined with 222 configurations reach their full potential.
+The goal is to progress toward level 3, where the 108 signal types combined with 222 configurations reach their full potential.
+About 8% of the B2B market today knows what an intent signal is, which means most buyers are still discovering the category.
+That gap is closing.

 Signal-Based Prospecting in Practice

-Let us take a concrete example.
+A concrete example.
 You sell project management software.
-Here is how signal-based prospecting unfolds:
+Here’s how signal-based prospecting unfolds:

 - Signal detected: an 80-person SMB in the consulting sector just posted 5 job openings simultaneously (rapid growth signal)